Curriculum Intent Reading – St Anne’s C of E (A) Primary School

 At St. Anne’s Church of England Primary school, we are determined that every child will learn to read and develop a lifelong love of books regardless of their background, needs or abilities.

-High quality phonics teaching takes priority in FS2 and KS1 and is taught systematically every day following the guidance from the Letters and Sounds document.
-Phonics teaching is supplemented by alternative materials to ensure lessons are engaging, multisensory and enjoyable.
+High quality phonics teaching takes priority in FS2 and KS1 and is taught systematically every day by rigorously following the Monster Phonics Programme (A government validated Systematic Synthetic Phonics Programme – SSP).

 Automatic, fluent readers who have excellent comprehension and engagement is our ultimate goal by the end of KS1.